woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/navigation.md

 * `capability` - (string) Capability to view this menu item.
 * `url` - (string) URL or callback to be used.
 Required.
 * `migrate` - (bool) Whether or not to hide the item in the wp admin menu.
+* `matchExpression` - (string) An optional regex string to compare against the current location and mark the item active.

 ```php
 \Automattic\WooCommerce\Admin\Features\Navigation\Menu::add_plugin_item(